lanaf129/Int_SQL_Project/README.md

 - Extremely high churn across all years:
 90% percent compared to 20% industry standard

-- No significan improvement in retention over time: percentage of active customers over time stayed flat (8-10%)
+- No significant improvement in retention over time: percentage of active customers over time stayed flat (8-10%)

 - Germany has the highest retention rate across all cohorts, followed by Canada and Netherlands.